florian-rieder/gutenbergp5/readme.md

 ### 1.1.2
 * Moved p5.js dependency to a local asset instead of using a CDN link.
+* Updated p5.js to 1.7.0.
-* Fixed overflow with full width option.
+* Fixed horizontal overflow with full width option.

 ### 1.1.1
 * Speculative fix for a bug where the canvas sizing would fail on chromium-based browsers.